Softsun2/dotfiles-nix-darwin/readme.md

 ## Workflow

-My current workflow is a manifestation of my state of being.
-Fragile, distracted, and shallow.

 I desire an intentional and static development environment.
-Where the feeling of incompleteness spawns from actual unfinished work and not a slew of applications with configurations slightly misaligned to my mood.

 ## Todo

 -   [ ] Submit to MacOS
     -   [ ] Single theme (for apps where the theming is trivial) with light/dark variant.
-The **only** runtime theming should be [toggling light and dark mode system-wide](https://grrr.tech/posts/2020/switch-dark-mode-os/), if possible.
+If possible, the **only** runtime theming should be [toggling light and dark mode system-wide](https://grrr.tech/posts/2020/switch-dark-mode-os/).
     -   [X] One persistent bg.
     -   [X] Satisfactory nix-darwin system configurations ([See notes](./notes/nix-darwin-system-defaults.md)).
 Attempt to eliminate any imperative system configurations.
     -   [X] Use MacOS applications for non-cross-platform applications whenever possible.
 The built-in terminal app is terrible *but* it does enough.
 If it comes to it alacritty looks like a simple alternative.
-    -   [X] Investigate the least effort-effective multitasking (looks like yabai is better than no yabai :/) -- using yabai.
+    -   [X] Investigate the least effort-effective multitasking (looks like yabai is better than no yabai) -- using yabai.
 -   [ ] Implement philosophies with Nix.
     -   [ ] Understand the ecosystem better.
-    -   [ ] Modular/Importable config.
+    -   [X] Modular/Importable config.
     -   [ ] Understand network and ssh options.
-    -   [ ] Configurations shouldn't rely on flakes or home-manager unless I truly believe in and understand their benefits.
+    -   [ ] Configurations shouldn't rely on flakes or home-manager unless I genuinely believe in and understand their benefits.
     -   [X] Stable inputs. **Need a way to stay up to date with new releases though...**
-    -   [ ] Manage/clean profiles and versions.
+    -   [X] Manage/clean profiles and versions; optimize the nix-store.
     -   [ ] Test sytem/user builds.
 -   [ ] Effective, stable development tools.
     -   [ ] Learn emacs.
 Org-mode with org-roam.